2025-ilaria/project-/index.md

 <h2>About the Project</h2>
 <p>
 This project was developed within the framework of the <strong>KE4H (Knowledge Engineering for the Humanities)</strong> course at the <a href="https://www.unibo.it/">University of Bologna</a>.<br>
 Our focus was the <strong>Teatro Massimo di Palermo</strong>, one of the most iconic opera houses in Italy and the largest in the country.
-Despite its cultural, historical, and artistic importance, we noticed that the Teatro Massimo is only partially represented in <a href="https://dati.beniculturali.it/arco/index.php"><strong>ArCo</strong></a>, the knowledge graph of Italian Cultural Heritage.
+Despite its cultural, historical, and artistic importance, we noticed that the Teatro Massimo is only partially represented in <a href="https://dati.beniculturali.it/arco/index.php"><strong>ArCo</strong></a>, the <a href="https://en.wikipedia.org/wiki/Knowledge_graph"></a>knowledge graph of Italian Cultural Heritage.
 </p>

 <p>